tk755/dotfiles/.bin/distro-setup/README.md

 ## Distro Setup Process

+This is my step-by-step guide on how I set up a new installation of Linux.

-### Enabling sudo
+### 1. Enable sudo

-First add your username to the sudo group with the following:
+Add your username to the sudo group with the following:

 ```
 su -